CBrendamour/Urban-food-landscapes/README.md

 - What are the processes and pathways by which food-producinglandscapes, production systemsand urbanization processes (e.g., food demand) are linked and affect each other?

 ## PIs
-Karl Zimmerer - Penn State
+Karl Zimmerer - Penn State//
 Karen C. Seto - Yale University

-My name: Christopher Bren d'Amour.
-Postdoc at Yale University
+My name: Christopher Bren d'Amour Postdoc at Yale University